A complete index of cultural wedding traditions across 30+ communities

 Sikh weddings (Anand Karaj)

-The Sikh wedding centers on the Anand Karaj, the four laavan (hymns) of the Sikh ceremony, performed at the Gurdwara.
+I have seen The Sikh wedding centers on the Anand Karaj, the four laavan (hymns) of the Sikh ceremony, performed at the Gurdwara.
 The bride and groom walk around the Guru Granth Sahib (Sikh holy text) four times, once for each laavan.
 Traditional dress: bride in a red or pink lehenga or salwar kameez; groom in a sherwani with kalgi (turban ornament).
 The ceremony is typically held in the morning; the larger reception follows.

 Muslim South Asian weddings (Nikah)

-The nikah is the religious ceremony, conducted by an imam, with the signing of the marriage contract.
+I have found the nikah is the religious ceremony, conducted by an imam, with the signing of the marriage contract.
 The walima is the wedding reception, given by the groom's family.
 Traditional dress varies by region: red, gold, or pastel lehenga or sari for the bride; sherwani for the groom.
 Pre-wedding rituals include the mehndi and the haldi; specific practices vary by community (Punjabi, Bengali, Hyderabadi, etc.).

 East Asian wedding traditions